andersmurphy/andersmurphy-blog/resources/posts/2018-11-18-clojure-juxt-and-separate.md

   ((juxt a b c) x) => [(a x) (b x) (c x)]
 ```

-So `juxt` takes a number of functions and returns a function that will apply each of those functions to its args.
+So `juxt` takes a number of functions and returns a function that applies each of those functions to its args.

 ### Sort-by multiple keys

-Sort-by returns a sorted sequence of the items in a collection where the sort
-order is determined by comparing the key function of each item.
-If you want to have a secondary sort for when the first keys are equal you can use `juxt` to pass in two or more key functions, with each additional key being: a secondary, tertiary sort, etc.
+Sort-by returns a sorted sequence of the items in a collection where the sort order is determined by comparing the key function of each item.
+If you want to have a secondary sort for when the first keys are equal you can use `juxt` to pass in two or more key functions, with each additional key being: a secondary, tertiary sort, and so on.

 ```clojure
 => (sort-by (juxt :a :b)